EQS-CMS: Mercedes-Benz Group AG: Release of a capital market information

 Shares were bought back as follows:

-The transactions in a detailed form are published on the website of Mercedes-Benz AG: https://group.mercedes-benz.com/investors/share-buyback/
+The transactions in a detailed form are published on the website of Mercedes-Benz Group AG : https://group.mercedes-benz.com/share-buyback/

-The total volume of shares which have been bought back within the framework of the share buyback amounts to 938,835 shares.
+The total volume of shares which have been bought back within the framework of the share buyback in the time period from 03.
+March 2023 until and including 31.
+March 2023 amounts to 422,433 shares.

 The purchase of the shares of Mercedes-Benz Group AG is carried out exclusively via the stock exchange by a bank commissioned by Mercedes-Benz Group AG.